anantguptadbl/python/pyspark/README.md

 ### Generating Row Index ( generateRowIndex )
 Generating a row index has always been challenging in a distributed environment.
 This code will help you do that

+## ACCUMULATORS
+Accumulators are like global variables which you can use in lambda functions in python.
+When you are doing a map on a spark dataframe and you want some global variables, then these accumulator variables comes in handy

 ## ALGORITHMS

 ### KDTREE